Sahithi1899/InternetBanking-PHP/README.md

-# Bank Management System
+# Banking Management System

 ## Overview
-This is a bank management system developed by Sahithi Tumma as a project for the course.
+This is a banking management system developed by Sahithi Tumma as a project for the course.
 The system allows for managing bank operations including client and admin functionalities.

 ## My details
 Wsu id:K747K594